fityannugroho/img-dl/README.md

       --end=<number>        The end index.
 Required in increment mode -e, --ext=<ext>           The file extension.
 Default: original extension or jpg -h, --help                Show this help message
-  -i, --increment           Enable increment mode.
-Default: false -n, --name=<filename>     The filename.
-Default: original filename or timestamp
+  -H, --header=<header>     The header to send with the request.
+Can be used multiple times -i, --increment           Enable increment mode.
+Default: false
-      --max-retry=<number>  Set the maximum number of times to retry the request if it fails --silent              Disable logging
+      --interval=<number>   The interval between each batch of requests in milliseconds -n, --name=<filename>     The filename.
+Default: original filename or timestamp --max-retry=<number>  Set the maximum number of times to retry the request if it fails --silent              Disable logging
       --start=<number>      The start index for increment mode.
-Default: 0 -t, --timeout=<number>    Set timeout for each request in milliseconds -v, --version             Show the version number
+Default: 0 --step=<number>       The number of requests to make at the same time.
+Default: 5 -t, --timeout=<number>    Set timeout for each request in milliseconds -v, --version             Show the version number